Echimalj/multiomic-spatial-integration/README.md

 - Harmony integration
 - clustering and manual annotation
 - targeted subclustering of astrocytes, microglia, and vascular cells
-- Pearson correlation-based merging of highly similar subclusters export of annotated reference signatures
+- Pearson correlation-based merging of highly similar subclusters

 The reference includes major brain cell populations such as astrocytes, microglia, oligodendrocytes, OPCs, excitatory/inhibitory neurons, and vascular-associated populations.